ALREADY DEAD

 ūtland

 PARIJAH DIARIES 1 It’s not very common in conversation, not in its original sense at least.
 People stick to ‘weird’, which is a whole other story, coming from Old English wyrð, meaning fate or destiny.
-You generally only see it when some hack journalist has been detailed to put down the latest outbreak of truth from […]
+You generally only see it when some hack journalist has been detailed to put down the latest outbreak of truth […]

 RED